alexdcox/maya-cardano-work-log/README.md

 make test 2>&1 | ggrep -v "ignoring duplicate libraries\|no test\|cgo-gcc-prolog\|has been explicitly marked deprecated here\|first deprecated in macOS\|In file included from"
 ```

-Rant: SIMPLICITY VS WORKLOAD

-Don't worry, I'm writing this while the tests run so it's not like I'm wasting
-time.
-Is it better to have a load of copypasta which is easier to understand
-but appears in multiple places and is more volume to read, vs a more DRY
-solution that might take a little longer to understand (ideally not by much)
-but condenses everything into a small footprint which requires less developer
-changes to augment with improvements down the line?
-I'm clearly in favour of
-the latter.
-It might take one developer more time to read, but once understood,
-there's just less body of code to review in future for maintainers.
-I get that
-tests should be small and isolated and clear, but I think we can stretch to
-looping over an array of test cases and including the switch/case statements to
-handle edge cases, so long as it's results in a compact test.

 Tests passing.

 - [x] common/pubkey_mainnet_test - missing test case